Policy Recommendations and Private Sector Solutions to Address Gaps

 |The ability of a person with a felony record to vote depends on the state in which they reside.
 Some states impose lifetime bans on voting.
 Others impose bans based on the type of conviction, and others pose no ban at all.
 Once individuals have completed their sentences they should be eligible to fully participate in the American democratic process.||•||•|

-Join the U.S. Chamber of Commerce on Wednesday, July 28 at 12:00 p.m.
-ET for Equality of Opportunity In Action: Addressing Maternal Healthcare Disparities.
+Join the U.S. Chamber of Commerce and Chase for Business on Wednesday, August 18 at 12:00 p.m.
+ET for Equality of Opportunity in Action: The Power of a Second Chance.